FelysNeko/Felys-Project/README.md

 clang main.c -o felys
 ```

-To execute the program, note there is a heaviside functions demo in "workplace.ely"
+To execute the program, note there is a heaviside function demo in "v1.0/workplace.ely"
 ```shell
 ./felys workplace.ely
 ```